Big Ramsey Degrees in Ultraproducts of Finite Structures: Introduction

-where $t_n$ is the $(2n-1)$-st tangent number (and it does not depend on $k$) and $\eta$ denotes the order type of rational numbers.
-For example, for pairs $t_2=2$,so any coloring of the pairs of the rationals into $2$ will have a $2$-chromatic subset.
+where $t_n$ is the $(2n-1)$-st tangent number (and it does not depend on $k$) and $\eta$ denotes the order type of the rational numbers.
+For example, for pairs $t_2=2$, so any coloring of the pairs of the rationals into two colors will have a $2$-chromatic subset isomorphic to the rationals.

+Generalizing this idea and the idea of Ramsey numbers, \cite{FOUCHE1997309} introduces the notion of (small) Ramsey degrees.